bbockelm/globus-transfer/README.md

 ```
 To see the help message.

-To update the tool, run the same command as you did to install it above.
+To update the tool to the latest version, run `globus upgrade`.

 ## Usage Examples